ioda-net/geo-infra/docs/infra.rst

   You should be aware that:

     - All files ends by ``.<type>.toml`` to ease recognition when many of them are opened in a text editor.
     - Only the files in ``customer-infra/config/dist`` should be tracked by git to allow developers to override values for testing purposes.
-This means that the values contained in these files, should match those of production to easy deployment: no need to update the production configuration, a ``git pull`` is enough.
+This means that the values contained in these files, should match those of production to ease deployment: no need to update the production configuration, a ``git pull`` is enough.

 To debug the configuration, see the :ref:`configuration section <ref_debug_configuration>` section of the :ref:`ref_debug` page.